xauravww/practiceWEB/(1-5) Basic Scene , Transformation, Animation/readme.md

 ### Notes

 - This setup is a basic example and can be expanded with additional geometries, materials, lighting, animations, and transformations to create more complex scenes.
+- For animations, you can use libraries like GSAP (GreenSock Animation Platform) to create smooth and complex animations.
+GSAP can be used to animate various properties of Three.js objects over time.
+- `requestAnimationFrame` is a browser function that allows you to synchronize your animations with the browser's refresh rate, resulting in smoother animations.
+You can use it to create animation loops that update the scene on each frame.